E-Durland/oyster-poolseq/README.md

 # oyster-poolseq
-Methods for library preparation and bioinformatic analysis of pooled DNA data from larval oyster samples
+Methods for bioinformatic analysis of pooled DNA data from larval oyster samples